LukeClancy/dynamic-records-meritfront/README.md

 </details>

 #### self.instaload(sql, table_name: nil, relied_on: false, dont_return: false)
-A method used to prepare data for the dynamic_instaload_sql method.
+A method used to prepare data for the instaload_sql method.
 It returns a hash of options.
 - klass called on: if called on an abstract class (ApplicationRecord) it will return a list of hashes with the data.
 Otherwise returns a list of the classes records.
 - table_name: sets the name of the temporary postgresql table.
 This can then be used in further instaload sql snippets.
 - relied_on: will make it so other instaload sql snippets can reference this table (it makes it use posrgresql's WITH operator)